The Settlers Trek 2016 a resounding success

 The members of the original Trek were government-sponsored civilians from the British Isles and decommissioned soldiers from the War of 1812 and the Napoleonic conflicts.

-Starting on Sunday, May 15, 2016, the participants will leave the Courthouse Green in Brockville, traveling by horse and wagon and by foot northwards through the communities of Lyn, Athens and Delta to Portland.
-At these five sites, local organizers will arrange for daily civic celebrations that may include music, dinners, dances, children’s games, gospel singalongs, church services, military encampments and skill demonstrations reflective of that period.
-After Lyn on Sunday, the Trek resumes at Athens on Monday for a family oriented program, approaching Delta on Tuesday evening and Portland on Wednesday.
+Starting on Sunday, May 15, 2016, the participants left the Courthouse Green in Brockville, traveling by horse and wagon and by foot northwards through the communities of Lyn, Athens and Delta to Portland.
+At each of these five sites, local organizers presented daily civic celebrations that included music, dinners, dances, children’s games, gospel singalongs, church services, military encampments and skill demonstrations reflective of that period.
+After Lyn on Sunday, the Trek resumed at Athens on Monday for a family oriented program, approaching Delta on Tuesday evening and Portland on Wednesday.

-From Portland, another group of re-enactors will paddle the Rideau and Tay waterways, concluding Friday, May 20 at the Perth Basin.
+From Portland, another group of re-enactors paddled the Rideau Canal to join the Trek at Rideau Ferry and paddled Tay waterway, meeting the Trek for the concluding grand finale Friday, May 20 at the Perth Basin.